Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 You have dedicated your great intellect to the development of a one-of-a-kind weapon of war, the Arcane Firearm.
 Marked by this signature weapon, you enter the fray with the swagger and guile only found in one kind of Artificer, the Gunslinger

-> Written by Laserllama - Adapted to 2024 PHB by Eschatologue*

 ### Level 3: Tools of the Trade

 You gain proficiency with Alchemist's supplies and Smith's tools.
 If you already have this proficiency, you gain proficiency with one other type of Artisan's Tools of your choice.